-This is the union of the two natures (Divine and human) in the person of Jesus.
-Jesus is God in flesh (John 1:1, 14; 10:30-33; 20:28; Phil.
-2:5-8; Heb.
+The hypostatic union is the Christian doctrine that in the one person of Jesus there are presently two distinct natures, the divine and human.
+Jesus is God in flesh (John 1:1, 14, 10:30-33, 20:28, Phil.
+2:5-8, Heb.
 1:8).
-He is fully God and fully man (Col. 2:9); thus, He has two natures: God and man.
+He is fully God and fully man (Col. 2:9), thus, He has two natures: God and man.
 He is not half God and half man.
 He is 100% God and 100% man.
 He never lost His divinity.
 He continued to exist as God when He became a man and added human nature to Himself (Phil.
 2:5-11).
 Therefore, there is a "union in one person of a full human nature and a full divine nature."
 Right now in Heaven there is a man, Jesus, who is our Mediator between us and God the Father (1 Tim.
 2:5).
 (For related information on Jesus and His two natures, see Incarnation and the errors concerning His natures known as Eutychianism, Monophycitism, and Nestorianism).

 Jesus as God